Mexican drug lord gets his own miniseries, made in Colombia

 The final script turned out to be a mix of reality and fiction.
 “It’s normal; some things we agreed on, some things we didn’t,” said Reyes.

-“We have avoided the Robin Hood image that many have wanted to project on him” Reyes said.
+“We have avoided the Robin Hood image that many have wanted to project on him,” Reyes said.
 “He came from a poor background and was obsessed with not returning to it, and this obsession was also extremely violent.”

 But the story is not just about Guzman’s obsession; it’s also about the government corruption in Mexico that allowed him to flourish.
-“The series examines the situation in which two types of ambition can coexist and intertwine,” said Humberto Busto an actor who plays the corrupt politician Don Sol in the series.
+“The series examines the situation in which two types of ambition can coexist and intertwine,” said Humberto Busto, who plays the corrupt politician Don Sol.
 “It leads the two characters (Don Sol and Chapo) to the same question: ‘For what?'”

 “If in the end all of us wind up in a grave and we’re not going to take anything with us, what are we doing all this for?”

-AP Writer Maria Verza in Mexico contributed to this report.
+Associated Press writer Maria Verza in Mexico City contributed to this report.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.